Code-Institute-Submissions/Mass_Ctrlr/testing_readme.md

 #### Music page

 A warning and error came up on the music page (see screenshot below) both were from the embedded code for the apple music player.
-I removed the code relating highlighted in the validator and will check the player still functions correctly.
+I removed the code highlighted in the validator and will check the player still functions correctly.

 ![Music page - validation (initial report with errors)](./assets/readme_images/music_page_validation(errors).png)
 ![Music page - validation](./assets/readme_images/music_page_validation.png)

+After checking Functionality after removing the code, the apple music player would not show.

 #### Gallery page